 Just so you know, I never make crusts with other types of fats, so if you have a question about oil, clarified butter, lard or god forbid margarine, don’t ask me.

 - Butter crusts taste better than shortening crusts in my opinion, but don’t go with every filling.

 - Butter crusts are harder to work with.
 I suck at making pretty crusts.
 Tasty and flaky, sure.
 Pretty – um, nope.
 Butter makes it that much harder, because it starts to melt as soon your warm little hands touch it.

 - Butter crusts have a slight pretty tinge of golden color, that shortening crusts lack.

 - Butter has more larger flaky layers than shortening.

 - Butter must be kept icy cold, so there’s a lot of back and fourth to the fridge involved with butter crusts.

 - Shortening has no real flavor component.
 Some people like this, because they feel the butter doesn’t blend well with a specific filling.
 I agree.
-For example, fruit pies taste great with butter crust, but chocolate cream cheese raspberry pie is rich enough, that a shortening crust is the better choice.
+For example, fruit pies taste great with butter crust, but chocolate cream cheese raspberry pie is rich enough, making a shortening crust the better choice.
 Personally, I like pumpkin better without butter too, but obviously everyone has their own taste preferences.